-3. For rulers are not a terror to good works, but to evil works.
+- I. Let every soul be subject to the higher powers, for there is no power but of God; the powers that exist are ordained by God. - 2.
+Therefore, he who opposes the power is resisting the ordinance of God, and they who resist shall receive to themselves damnation. - 3.
+For rulers are not a terror to good works, but to evil works.
 Would you not fear the authority?
-Do what is good, and you shall have praise of the same,

-- 4. for he is the minister of God to you for good.
+Do what is good, and you shall have praise of the same, - 4. for he is the minister of God to you for good.
 But if you do what is evil, be afraid, for he does not bear the sword in vain.
 For he is a minister of God, an avenger to execute wrath upon the one who does evil. - 5.
 Wherefore, it is necessary to be subject, not just because of wrath, but also for conscience sake. - 6.
 This is also why you pay taxes, for they are ministers of God, continually attending to this very thing. - 7.
 Render to all, therefore, what is due them: tax to whom tax; custom to whom custom; fear to whom fear; honor to whom honor. - ¶8.
 Owe no one anything, except to love one another, for he who loves another has fulfilled the law. - 9.
-For this, "You shall not commit adultery; you shall not murder; you shall not steal; you shall not covet;" 46 and whichever other commandment, is summed up by this statement: "You shall love your neighbor as yourself."
-47 - 10.
-Love does not do wrong to a neighbor; therefore, love is the fulfillment of the law. - ¶11.
-Besides this, we know the time, that it is already the hour for us to awake from sleep, for our salvation is nearer now than when we believed. - 12.
-The night is far spent, and the day is at hand; therefore, let us lay aside the works of darkness and put on the armor of light. - 13.
+For this, "You shall not commit adultery; you shall not murder; you shall not steal; you shall not covet;" and whichever other commandment, is summed up by this statement: "You shall love your neighbor as yourself." - 10.
+Love does not do wrong to a neighbor; therefore, love is the fulfillment of the law. - In the second second

+- 12. The night is far spent, and the day is at hand; therefore, let us lay aside the works of darkness and put on the armor of light. - 13.
 Let us walk decently, as in the day, not in revelry and drunkenness, nor in promiscuity and sensuality, nor in strife and envy. - 14.
-Instead, put on the Lord Jesus Christ, and do not make provision for the flesh, to gratify its desires.
+Instead, put on the Lord Jesus Christ, and do not make provision for the flesh, to gratify its lusts.